-- We connected 30 researchers from within the Young Dementia Network
+- We connected 30 Researchers and 34 Occupational Therapists within the Network.

-- Created an online young onset dementia research area, which you can view here
+- Created an online young onset dementia research area.

 - Created a set of recommendations about how services should meet the needs of younger people and their families.
 Read more here.

-- Worked with the Dementia Action Alliance on their upcoming call to action on post-diagnostic support, helping them to include younger people with dementia.
+- Worked with the National Dementia Action Alliance on their call to action on post-diagnostic support, helping them to include younger people with dementia.

 - Contributed to the Dementia Programme Board which oversees the implementation of the Government’s dementia strategy.
 Our Steering Group members who sit on this board ensure that the voices of younger people with dementia and their family members are heard.